 For more information, email RadPro@nnmc.edu

-The Radiation Protection program is designed to train students for entry level Radiation Control Technicians (RCT) positions within the DOE complex, and other radiation workers in the nuclear industry.
-This competitive academic opportunity provides tuition and fees for a full-time student, paid student internship at LANL, student/intern pay while physically in class (based on standard NNMC contact hours), initiation of the security clearance process, and transition to full time employment upon graduation with an Associate degree, providing the student meets all LANL eligibility requirements.
+This competitive academic opportunity provides tuition and fees for a full-time student, a paid student internship at LANL, student/intern pay while physically in class (based on standard NNMC contact hours), and transition to full time employment upon graduation with an Associate degree, providing the student meets all LANL eligibility requirements.

 People who enjoy working as part of a team are well suited for RCT work.
 RCTs must be detail oriented and are often called upon to solve problems.
 Being an RCT involves active physical work and RCTs typically perform a wide variety of tasks each day.